-As stated above, the California Registry distinguishes between fossil fuel emissions (anthropogenic emissions) and non-fossil fuel emissions (biogenic emissions).
-In reporting your GHG emissions inventory, you should include all of your anthropogenic emissions in your CARROT and PUP reports.
+As stated above, the Registry distinguishes between fossil fuel emissions (anthropogenic emissions) and non-fossil fuel emissions (biogenic emissions).
+In reporting your GHG emissions inventory, you should include all of your anthropogenic emissions in your report.
 Consistent with international practice at this time, you are also required to document your biogenic emissions used for stationary combustion, but you should report them separately from your direct emissions from stationary combustion.
-Biogenic CO2 emissions from power/utility companies must be disclosed in the PUP Report.
 The same step-by-step procedure to determine GHG emissions from fossil fuels applies to non-fossil fuels.

 For municipal solid waste-to-energy facilities (MSW), you must calculate your CO_2 emissions resulting from the incineration of waste of fossil fuel origin (e.g. plastics, certain textiles, rubber, liquid solvents, and waste oil) and include it in your GHG emissions inventory.
-However, your CO_2 emissions from combusting the biomass portion of MSW (e.g. yard waste, paper products, etc.) should be recorded as "biogenic emissions".
+However, your CO_2 emissions from combusting the biomass portion of MSW (e.g., yard waste, paper products, etc.) should be recorded as "biogenic emissions."
 Information on the biomass portion of MSW will be site-specific and should be obtained from a local waste characterization study.

-5.2.4 Calculating Stationary Combustion for California Reporting

-If you are reporting only your California emissions and you generate and deliver electricity to customers in California, you will calculate your stationary combustion emissions according to the guidance in this section for all electricity generation from stations located in California.
+5.2.4 Calculating Stationary Combustion for California Reporting customers in California, you will calculate your stationary combustion emissions according to the guidance in this chapter for all electricity generation from stations located in California.